chris1111/Wireless-Ralink-Panel-Utility/README.md

 # Wireless-Ralink-Panel-Utility
+### An old D-Link project that I redid to adapt it to macOS Catalina

 ### Works from Mac OS X Snow Leopard 10.6.8 to macOS Catalina 10.15

 ### Update 23 Feb 2020 adapted for macOS Catalina 10.15.4